Hjorthmedh/RGCmorphology/ms/intro.md

 J Neurophysiol special issue on cell types as initial target.
 J Comp Neurol second choice.

-Automated analysis and classification of retinal ganglion mice occurs also in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].

-A study by [@Coombs2006-pb] did unsupervised clustering identifying 10 clusters of RGCs.
-They found that melanposin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
-This is in line with our findings that some cell types span multiple clusters, the silhouette value for the genetically labeled classes is 0.2 (using the five-feature set), which indicates that there is considerable overlap.

 \clearpage

 # Abstract

 There are estimated to be around 20 different types of retinal ganglion cells in the mouse retina.
-Newly developed genetic markers allow for the identification and targeting of specific retinal ganglion cell (RGC) types, which have different functional and morphological features.
-The purpose of this study was to develop tools to identify RGCs types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
+Recently developed genetic markers allow for the identification and targeting of specific retinal ganglion cell (RGC) types, which have different functional and morphological features.
+The purpose of this study was to develop computational tools to identify RGCs types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
 We used five different transgenic mouse lines, in each of which 1-2 RGCs types selectively express green fluorescent protein (GFP).
-Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP (transient Off alpha RGCs), Cdh3-GFP (M2 ipRGCs; “diving” RGCs, DRD4-GFP (pOn-Off DSGCs), Hoxd10-GFP (On-DSGCs and aOn-Off DSGCs)and TRHR-GFP (pOn-Off DSGCs) transgenic mice.
+Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP (transient Off alpha RGCs), Cdh3-GFP (M2 ipRGCs;
+“diving” RGCs, DRD4-GFP (pOn-Off DSGCs), Hoxd10-GFP (On-DSGCs and aOn-Off DSGCs)and TRHR-GFP (pOn-Off DSGCs) transgenic mice.
 Fifteen morphological features of GFP expressing cells were calculated, and we used machine learning techniques to classify the cells.
-We found that dendritic area, density of branch points, fractal dimension box counting, mean terminal segment length and soma area were enough to create a classifier that could correctly identify 83 % of the RGC types we examined.
+We found that dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area were enough to create a classifier that could correctly identify 83 % of the RGC types we examined.
 This approach is therefore useful for experiments that do